-- acting as the peacemaker for the family
+- Acting as the peacemaker for family members

-- the primary caretaker for a sick, disabled or elderly relative
+- Caring for a sick, disabled, or elderly relative

 Effects on parentified children

-Last but not least, when those children become adults, they may have a fear of having children or lead to the transmission of parentification across many generations
+Last but not least, when these children become adults, they may have a fear of having children1.

-Depending on the levels of parentification, some people will display high levels of functioning in some life domains, some people will display low levels, while others will have both high and low levels.
+Depending on the levels of parentification, some people will display high levels of functioning in some life domains.

-In large families, children carrying out adult responsibilities can have the indirect effect of allowing them to feel a sense of accomplishment and easing the stress on parents16.
-In the event that these added household tasks are not acknowledged or go on indefinitely, negative outcomes may result.
+In large families, children carrying out functional responsibilities can have the indirect effect of allowing them to feel a sense of accomplishment 10.

-Individualization can still occur when a parentified child recognizes and builds upon her or his own autonomy and competence while managing the role reversals imposed by parents.
+Individualization can still occur when a parentified child recognizes and builds upon their own autonomy and competence while managing the role reversals imposed by parents.

 More future studies are needed to identify all the protective factors.